vizir1989/aiven/README.md

 I use Postgres for saving information about webpage

 ### Sentry
-I use sentry for managment logs and collect information about problem
+I use sentry for management logs and collect information about problem

 ### Tox
 I use tox for testing application

 ## What can be improved

-* Add MongoDB
+* Add MongoDB (and possibility choose between postgreSQL and MongoDB)
+* Add ORM Library (SQLAlchemy)
 * Use async instead of sync library
 * Add pytest-postgresql and pytest-kafka for testing
 * Add Flower for celery monitoring
 * Add health checker (may be add grafanalib)
+* Add code style tests
+* Add docker to docker hub